teeth-grinding-new.jpg

 Teeth Grinding

-Alleviate the pain of teeth grinding (bruxism) and temporomandibular joint dysfunction with a made-to-measure dental night guard.
+Alleviate the pain and discomfort of teeth grinding (bruxism) and temporomandibular joint dysfunction by using our custom-made dental night guards.

 Teeth Grinding benefits